open-component-model/ocm/docs/reference/ocm_check_componentversions.md

 ### Description

-THis command checks, whether component versiuons are completely contained in an OCM repository with all its dependent component references.
+This command checks, whether component versions are completely contained in an OCM repository with all its dependent component references.